 Another great campaign idea is to send an email detailing your brand story.
 It’ll get people engaged with your brand and excited about your values.

 The Farmer’s Dog is killing it on this front.
-Check out this gorgeous email I received after not purchasing.
+Check out this gorgeous email sent to customers who haven’t yet purchased a product.
 Their story is touching and the 20% off coupon is a solid CTA to end on.
-(And fun fact: their marketing automation software also served me a personalized 20% off CTA when I went to the website independently about 20 minutes later.
-Genius.)

 Provide value